cxnturi0n/traffic-analyzer/README.md

 - Neo4j UI: http://localhost:7474 (Use bolt protocol with credentials in neo4j.env)
 - PGAdmin UI: http://localhost:5555 (Credentials in pgadmin.env)

+### Directly try web UI

 The second approach is the faster but just gives access to the web UI.
 Connect to https://projects.fabiocinicolo.dev/traffic-analyzer.
-It has been deployed over my raspberry pi4, which of course will not guarantee you to perform fast queries due to the weak microsd I currently have as storage.
+It has been deployed on my raspberry pi, which of course will not guarantee you good performances due to its limited computational resources.